stackbit-projects/tylerwillis-9c92f/content/pages/index.md

     subtitle: My work
     features:
       - title: Help companies optimize key KPIs
+        subtitle: >-
-        subtitle: Unsupervised helps companies use their data to make better decisions.
+          Unsupervised helps companies use their data to find their best opportunities.
         content: >
           I co-founded [Unsupervised](https://unsupervised.com/) in 2017.
 Our AI helps you find the best ways to improve any KPI, by automatically